Vurnex/tech-webstore/README.md

 # Tech Webstore
 Project to create an online webstore that sells common tech products.

-[Click here for a live preview](https://laqhamil.a2hosted.com/public/dashboard) (Will have to log in first.
-Log in details are provided.)
+[Click here for a live preview](https://laqhamil.a2hosted.com/public/dashboard) (The website is currently inactive.
+Leaving a link for future reference.)

 The website allows the user to view a list of products, add them to a cart, and checkout.
 It also allows an admin to add, edit, and delete products and transactions.